Israel in the Eurovision Song Contest: History

 Israel's participations from 2011 to 2014 were less successful, as former Eurovision winner Dana International in Düsseldorf, the band Izabo in Baku, Moran Mazor in Malmö, and Mei Finegold in Copenhagen all failed to qualify for the final.
-The 2014 non-qualification led to Kdam Eurovision being discontinued, and the IBA subsequently entered into a collaboration with Keshet to use the existing reality singing competition HaKokhav HaBa to select the Israeli artist, a method that has mostly continued since, while the song selection has undergone through various formats.
+The 2014 non-qualification led to Kdam Eurovision being discontinued, and the IBA later partnered with Keshet to use the existing reality singing competition HaKokhav HaBa to select the Israeli artist—a method that has mostly continued since—though the song selection has gone through various formats.
 In 2015, Nadav Guedj brought Israel back to the final with "Golden Boy", the first Israeli entry without a Hebrew lyric.
-Prior to Netta's win, Israel also managed to qualify in 2016 with Hovi Star and "Made of Stars", which finished 14th, and in 2017 with Imri Ziv and "I Feel Alive", which finished 23rd.
+Before Netta's win, Israel also managed to qualify in 2016 with Hovi Star and "Made of Stars", which finished 14th, and in 2017 with Imri Ziv and "I Feel Alive", which finished 23rd.
 In 2019, as hosts with Kobi Marimi and his song "Home", Israel was pre-qualified for the final and finished 23rd, making it the fourth time since 2015 that the host country ranked in the bottom five.